PELS Ph.D. Thesis Talk (P3 Talk)

 - Power conversion topologies, modulation, and control

-- Power electronic devices (Si and wide bandgap) and applications
+- Power electronic devices (Si, wide bandgap, and/or ultra-wide bandgap) and applications

 - Power electronic packaging, integration, and advanced manufacturing